 Tenants/leaseholders disputing a service charge

 As a tenant or leaseholder disputing a service charge, your first inclination may be to withhold payment of the charge.
-However, you should always seek specialist legal advice before doing so; if the dispute is decided against you, it could give your
+However, you should always seek specialist legal advice before doing so; if the dispute is decided against you, it could give your landlord the right to take legal action against you.

 What is a reasonable service charge?